jbirddog/el-rodeo/task-units.md

 This document outlines a set of progressive enhancements to the current strategy for the execution of BPMN diagrams within [SpiffArena](https://github.com/sartography/spiff-arena) which leverages [SpiffWorkflow](https://github.com/sartography/SpiffWorkflow).
 The end goal is a more stable and performant system that is able to simulatenously execute multiple process instances ranging from small and simple to large and complex (such as MVP/PP1).

-## Current State of Execution
+## Current State of BPMN Execution in SpiffArena

 Today SpiffArena has a sound execution environment for BPMN diagrams.
-For diagrams on the simpler side execution is very fast, often in the 10-100s of milliseconds range.
+For diagrams on the simpler side execution is very fast - often measured in milliseconds.
 Diagrams are primarily executed within a Flask request but can be handled by the background processor.
 Historically the background processor was used to handle events such as timers but it can run any non human task.

 Since SpiffArena executes diagrams within Flask requests and from the background processor, parallel execution of separate workflows is provided.
 There is no support for parallel execution of tasks within a single workflow however (true even when Parallel Gateways are used).